ibm-ecm/container-samples/README.md

 https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/

-11. If you want ICN product to be monitored from grafana dashboard and forward the logs to kibana dashboard specify the following as a environment variables inside icn-deploy.yml
+12. If you want ES product to be monitored from grafana dashboard and forward the logs to kibana dashboard specify the following as a environment variables inside es-deploy.yml

           - name: MON_METRICS_WRITER_OPTION
             value: "0”